Classified Leave Types and Policies

 - For any hour of travel or other activity outside the employee’s regular work schedule.

-- For any hour of holiday or other non-work day that occurs while the employee is on leave without pay.
+- For any hour of holiday or other non-workday that occurs while the employee is on leave without pay.
 This means that if an employee is on leave without pay the day immediately before and immediately after a holiday, the employee does not earn leave on that holiday.

 Carrying Leave Forward

-Reference: Rule 11.6 Carrying Leave Forward
+Reference: State Civil Service Rule 11.6

 - Any annual leave or sick leave an employee has earned and not used is carried forward year to year as long as the employee remains employed.
 (See also Rules 11.10, 11.18 and 11.19.)